openownership/data-standard-sphinx-theme/README.md

 Edit any files you want, then repeat the last 2 steps!

 Once you have run "build-all" once, you can switch to the faster "build-sphinx" command.
-This only runs the sphinx stage, and does not build the theme files.
+This only runs the sphinx stage, and does not build the theme files or install the latest Python libraries.
 If you have only changed content, use "build-sphinx".
 If you or someone else has changed the theme, or you are unsure about which to use, use "build-all".